jansensan/perpetua/README.md

 Some constant names are still in flux.
 I still have issue finding proper names for the following ones:

 	FormEvent.FOCUSED
-Should it be FormEvent.FOCUS_GAINED?
+Should it be `FormEvent.FOCUS_GAINED`?

 	FormEvent.FOCUSED_IN

-How distinct is this from "focus"?
+How distinct is this from `"focus"`?
 How should this be renamed?

 	KeyboardEvent.KEY_DOWN

-If I compare with `MouseEvent` constants, this should be renamed KeyboardEvent.KEY_PRESSED, but causes conflict with the actual `"keypress"` event.
+If I compare with `MouseEvent` constants, this should be renamed `KeyboardEvent.KEY_PRESSED`, but causes conflict with the actual `"keypress"` event.
 Or maybe should `MouseEvent.KEY_PRESSED` be renamed `MouseEvent.KEY_HELD_DOWN` or something like that?

 	KeyboardEvent.KEY_UP